UVVIS-BIRA-IASB/qdoas/README.md

 * **convolution** : the convolution tool;
 * **ring** : the Ring calculation tool;
 * **usamp** : the undersampling calculation tool;
-* **doas_cl** : a powerful command line tool that applies on qdoas, convolution, Ring and usamp configuration files.
+* **doas_cl** : a powerful command line tool that can work with qdoas, convolution, Ring and usamp configuration files.

 Convolution, Ring and usamp tools manage their own configuration files and can be called either from the QDOAS user interface or from the system command line.

 ### Starting with QDOAS